Artcofe/xterm-console/README.md

 # The Real Problem

 The really hard part of writing such bot is a problem of liquidity and trading volumes.
-If you write a correct arbitrag
+If you write a correct arbitrage discovery algorithm - y